 How do you calm down your student when they’re upset and not in the mood for learning?
 Do you take efforts to reach out to them?
 Or, you just let them be?

 There is always something behind the charming personalities of our kids in the classroom.
 They sometimes feel uneasy because of unwanted forces.
 Treating them basically as humans will make us understand their behavior.

 When we stand in front of our classroom, we should not forget that we are dealing with multiple personalities.
 Probing to each one is quite a challenge, however, if we step into their shoes we will be able to experience their simple joys and sadness.

-Having this calm down posters in our classrooms will help us deal with our students’ upset moods effectively.
+Having these calm-down posters in our classrooms will help us deal with our students’ upset moods effectively.
 It is one of the best strategies there is.
 Every kid in this classroom deserves the right to be understood and to be nurtured.

 14. Using Inspirational Classroom Posters